Razat94/learn/PowerBI/README-PowerBI.md

 					-> Change Width
 			- Change bar colors on the chart:
 				 Format Visuals -> Bars (Remember: We have a bar chart, not column chart!) -> Color
+				TASK: MAKE THE CHARTS TO HAVE RED BARS INSTEAD OF TRADITIONAL BLUE!

 			- Change the color of a particular point